Louce/portfolio-1/README.md

 ```
 /src
 ├── app/                  // Next.js App Router core.
 The heart of the application.
-│   ├── layout.tsx        // The root layout for the entire site.
-Wraps all pages.
+│   ├── layout.tsx        // The root layout (a Server Component) for site-wide metadata.
-│   ├── page.tsx          // The main entry point for the homepage.
+│   ├── page.tsx          // The main entry point for the homepage, assembling all sections.
+│   ├── providers.tsx     // A Client Component for all global client-side providers.
 │   └── globals.css       // Global styles, theme, and custom utility classes.
 │
 ├── components/